telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/excel-export.md

 For more information on how to export multiple Grids to a separate Excel sheet in a single Excel document, refer to [this runnable how-to example]({% slug howto_multiplegridexport_aspnetmvcgrid %}).

+### Use Server-Side Processing

+To export big datasets from the Grid to Excel, use the .NET based server-side module shipped by Kendo UI.
+It is established on [Telerik RadSpreadProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview), which is part of the [Telerik Document Processing by Progress](http://docs.telerik.com/devtools/document-processing/introduction).

+For more information, refer to the article on the [Excel export of the Grid widget]({% slug exporting_excel_kendoui_grid_widget %}#server-side-processing).

 ## See Also

 * [Create Excel Documents with Kendo UI]({% slug introduction_excelexport_kendoui %})